 Height and Weight: 4’10” and 100 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Gail has a scar on her cheek and facial freckles
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Gail has a scar on her cheek and facial freckles

 Clothing/Jewelry Description: A navy blue pullover shirt with white stripes and denim Levi jeans

 NCMEC Number: 775400

 Details of Disappearance

 Gail was last seen in Thonotosassa, Florida on September 22nd 1972.
 She arrived home from school and made herself a sandwich.
 Afterwards at 5:00 pm, she told her parents that she was going for a walk.
 She took her pet raccoon, Bandit, with her on a leash.

 Three witnesses came forward and claimed they had seen Gail on the evening of her disappearance.
 One of the witnesses was a man who had known Gail.
 He said he saw her walking west on Thonotosassa Road at 5:30 pm.
 Another resident reported seeing Gail walking on MacIntosh Road which was about a mile from Thonotosassa Road at 7:30 pm.

 Gail never returned home and was never seen or heard from again.
 Extensive searches with over 150 searchers on both foot and horseback and even helicopters were unable to find Gail.
 Waterways and Lake Thonotosassa were also searched with no success whatsoever.

 On September 25th 1972, investigators received a tip which said that a woman saw Gail walking near an Orange Grove near the intersection of State Road 579 and Pruitt Road.
 The tip stated that Gail was naked except for newspapers which were wrapped around her.
 The tip gave hope that Gail was alive but she was not found.